 My lecture-recital explores two possibilities of a fit between a rare repertoire and a rare instrument in Oberlin’s collection.
 The first involves the Daly chromatic harpsichord.
 The bold modulations and startling dissonances (stravaganze) in the music of 16th century Neapolitan composers Ascanio Mayone and Giovanni Maria Trabaci would be unthinkable without such an instrument.
 The music relies on chromatic tuning possibilities for its life-blood.
 The second part of the lecture-recital features Etudes by the neglected French composer Charles-Valentin Alkan, on the Broadwood parlor grand.
 Although Alkan was in one sense a Classicist, who valued a Mendelssohnian clarity of form and strictness of pulse, he was highly daring as an explorer of effects at the keyboard.
 On a 19th century grand piano, however, Alkan’s virtuosity flows well on the lighter 19th century action, his heavy use of the lower bass is powerful, yet transparent, and his daring bell-like timbres shimmer in the high registers.

-with Malcolm Bilson, Penelope Crawford, Paul Irwin, Robert Murphy, and Allan Winkler
+with Stephen Birkett, David Breitman, Robert Murphy, John Phillips, and Allan Winkler

 Panel Discussion: Builder/Restorer/Technician and Performer/Player Roundtable